DSSatPitt/katz-python-workshop/README.md

 ## Homework Assignment

+Review:

+* If you would like to review the fundamentals of Python that we introduced on day one, please visit [Python for Everyone: Exploring Data with Python 3](https://books.trinket.io/pfe/index.html).
+Each chapter includes interactive examples and great explanations of the concepts of Python programming.

 Please watch these videos to become familiar with the topics we will be covering on Day 2.

 * [Introduction to Pandas](https://www.youtube.com/watch?v=dye7rDktJ2E) (A short tutorial on the Pandas data analysis library, which is super useful!)